-This is not true.
+No, you can not be arrested for not paying a payday loan.
 A creditor cannot put you in jail.
 Only Prosecutors or U.S. Attorneys can pursue you if they believe that you have committed a crime.
-However, virtually every Prosecutor knows that not paying a pay day loan is not a crime and will not even attempt to prosecute you.
-In fact, most payday lenders know that Prosecutors have no time for a pay day lender using the state’s offices to collect their debt and crazy interest rates and will not even contact them.
+However, virtually every Prosecutor knows that not paying a payday loan is not a crime and will not even attempt to prosecute you.
+In fact, most payday lenders know that Prosecutors have no time for a payday lender using the state’s offices to collect their debt and crazy interest rates and will not even contact them.
 They will threaten to contact them in an attempt to scare you into paying.
 I have even seen Payday lenders lie and state that they are “Investigator Jones” in order to scare a debtor into paying a debt.
 Don’t let them scare you.
-It is not a crime to not pay a pay day loan.
+It is not a crime to not pay a payday loan.

-The reason it is not a crime not to pay a pay day loan is because the creditor knew that you could not pay the loan when the loan was made!
+The reason it is not a crime not to pay a payday loan is that the creditor knew that you could not pay the loan when the loan was made!
 Otherwise, you would not be borrowing the money….right?!

 Contact an Experienced Bankruptcy Lawyer